 "Both of my grandmothers were widows.
 My mom’s mom had 12 children and my dad’s had 8.
-I never met my grandfathers and they never remarried," Manning explained.
+I never met my grandfathers and they never remarried," Manning explains.
 "My son’s preschool teacher had (also) lost her husband.
 When I heard that, my heart just broke."

 When Manning put out the word that she would be creating bouquets for widows, she began receiving nominations from all over town.

 "I just needed to know their name and address," Manning says, adding that she would save their information in her phone with very little organization.
 "I was just a one person show that year."

 By the time Valentine's Day arrived, Manning had organized 121 bouquets for widows with the help of 50 volunteers.